richajain7/richajain7.github.io/experience.md

 >> Working on the Media & Experience team within Operational Analytics.

 2. Research Intern for Reich Lab at UMass Amherst (May 2021 - Present)
->> Wokring on a research project that evaluates COVID-19 forecasts.
+>> Working on a research project that evaluates COVID-19 forecasts.

 3. Research Assistant for SPAH Lab at UMass Amherst (Jan 2020 - Present)
 >> Assist with designing and administering of experiments and online surveys.